-Any 9% new construction family application in these designated counties that elects the income averaging option may be awarded apply up to \$2,000,000 per eligible project under the Initiative, subject to funding availability.
+Any 9% new construction family application in these designated counties that elects the income averaging option may apply up to \$2,000,000 per eligible project under the Initiative, subject to funding availability.
 The terms will be zero percent (0%) interest, up to 30 years, payment deferred, until the end of the loan term.
-Applicants will not request these funds as part of their application.
-Loan amounts will be determined by the Agency and may be used to reduce tax credit.
-RPP and/or WHLP requests (if applicable).